yashgoel/nfl-rushing/README.md

 Make sure you have Ruby and Rails installed 🙏

+Also, you would need to have a `rushing.json` file in the root directory of the repository for this to import the seed data correctly.

 1. Clone the GitHub repo and `cd`  into the repository
 2. `bundle install`
 3. `bundle update`